Library Policies-Behavior Policy

 - Failure to wear shoes or a shirt.

-- Loitering on library property.
+- Loitering or sleeping on library property.

 - Failure to obey posted signs on library property, including parking and other traffic signs.